-Letters and Science Advisors Available Monday-Friday for Drop-ins and Appointments
+Letters and Science Advisors Available Monday-Friday for Phone-in and Appointments

 Appointments can also be scheduled online, but please note that an appointment can be scheduled only two weeks out and that appointment slots fill quickly.
-If there are no available appointments, we suggest that you come in and speak with a drop-in advisor.
+If there are no available appointments, we suggest that you contact us via QLess.

 UCSB students are expected to work closely with their departmental advisors on matters involving major requirements; academic advising on all other subjects (e.g., general education, graduation, residency) falls primarily to the advisors in the College advising office (Cheadle Hall 1117) or in the Transfer Student Center.
 To get the most out of UCSB’s advising resources, students are encouraged to develop relationships with both College and departmental advisors.

 Many times we can answer a students' questions immediately either in the Cheadle Hall advising office or in the Transfer Student Center so there is no reason to wait for an appointment.
 Please consult the chart below.
 If your concern isn't included here, and we will answer your question and/or arrange for you to speak with an advisor.
 If you try to schedule an appointment but none are available, please come (or call) 1117 Cheadle or the TSC for help with any pressing issues.

 |Choosing a major||X|

 |Considering a double major||X|

 |Discuss dropping a course||X|